One area that some people have resistance about is technology.

 It’s so exciting and empowering when you adopt a new technology that makes things easier that you thought you’d never be able to master.

-If you want to schedule a one-off tech tutoring session with me, either by yourself or with a small group, just schedule a single coaching session.
+You can also schedule a one-off tech tutoring session with me, either by yourself or with a small group.
+Just schedule a single coaching session.
 We can do it on zoom and share screens so we can see how we’re both navigating around or if you’re local to me here in the East Valley of the Phoenix area in Arizona, we might be able to meet in person.